MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-switchless-content.md

 ### Operational excellence

 Operational excellence covers the the operational processes that are used to deploy the Azure Stack HCI cluster and keep the platform running in production.
-For more information, see [Overview of the operational excellence pillar](/azure/architecture/framework/devops/overview).
+For more information, see the [Operational excellence pillar of the Azure Stack HCI WAF Service Guide](/azure/well-architected/service-guides/azure-stack-hci#operational-excellence).

 Operational excellence considerations include: